100 Sights in Barcelona, Spain (with Map and Images)

 Show sight on map

-The Museu del Modernisme Català (MMCAT) — also called the Museu del Modernisme de Barcelona (MMBCN) — is a museum opened in 2010 and dedicated entirely to Catalan modernism.
-It occupies a thousand square meters divided into two floors of a modernist building, from 1902 and 1904, by the architect Enric Sagnier, on Carrer de Balmes 48, in Barcelona, between Diputació and Consell de Cent.
+The Museu del Modernisme Català (MMCAT) – also known as the Museu del Modernisme de Barcelona (MMBCN) – is a museum opened in 2010 and dedicated entirely to Catalan modernism.
+It occupies the thousand square meters divided into two floors of a modernist building, from 1902 and 1904, by the architect Enric Sagnier, on Carrer de Balmes 48, Barcelona, between Diputació and Consell de Cent.
 Initially, before being a museum, the building was a warehouse of the textile company Fabra & Coats.
-It shows 350 works, including paintings, sculptures, furniture and stained glass, by 42 artists representative of this artistic trend.
+It shows 350 works, including paintings, sculptures, furniture and stained glass, by 42 artists representative of this artistic movement.
 The vast majority of the works come from the private collection of the Pinós-Guirao family, and many are unpublished.
-You can find pieces by Antoni Gaudí, Joaquim Mir, Hermen Anglada Camarasa, Ramon Casas or Santiago Rusiñol.
+You can find pieces by Antoni Gaudí, Joaquim Mir, Hermen Anglada Camarasa, Ramon Casas and Santiago Rusiñol.
 It is the first Museum of Catalan Modernism open to the world.

 Wikipedia: Museu del Modernisme Català (CA)